lmweber/locus-c/README.md

-# Code repository for human locus coeruleus (LC) analyses
+# Code repository for locus coeruleus (LC) data analyses

 This repository contains code scripts to reproduce analyses and figures in our manuscript: